 - Rehabilitation – complete removal of existing asphalt, curb and gutter, and base and reconstruction of the roadway.

-The PCI study occurs every three years and the next study is expected in 2014.
+The Pavement Condition Index study was conducted in 2011, 2014, and 2018.
 Additionally, routine crack sealing and pothole repairs are always ongoing.